Hey, what’s up guys, and in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

-The lens does extend as you zoom in as well; although it does have a nice sturdy metal mount, it does lack proper weather sealing.
+The lens does extend as you zoom in; although it does have a nice sturdy metal mount, it lacks proper weather sealing.

 So talk about what everybody wants to know, the performance, of course, does it justify the big price tag, and let’s talk about the autofocus system.